 Hope has a story similar to millions of children in Africa.
 She is a strong, smart, and funny girl who deserves to be loved, cared for, and empowered.
 Coming home, Clayton and Ellen had the vision of building a home for Hope and children just like her.
 Clayton came up with the idea of “Striking Out to Serve.”
 He knows his ability to throw a baseball is God-given, and the platform he has been blessed with needs to be used to glorify the Lord.
 Kershaw’s Challenge began in 2011.

-In December of 2012, the first 8 children, including Hope, moved into Arise Home.
+In December of 2012, the first 8 children (including Hope) moved into Arise Home.
 For the first time, they had beds to sleep in, a loving family of brothers and sisters, nurturing house mothers to tuck them in at night, full bellies everyday, and a private school education.
 At the end of summer 2016, a second children’s home will open, thanks to the generosity of Kershaw’s Challenge donors.

 Kershaw’s Challenge is committed to transforming the lives of children, in America, Africa and the Dominican Republic, through Jesus Christ.
 Our goal is to partner with organizations that are committed to this as well, and work alongside them on specific projects to make life better for children.